-You get the best value from this card by using it exclusively for travel and dining, where you get 3X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
+You get the best value from this card by using it exclusively for travel and dining, where you get 3X points on travel immediately after earning your $300 travel credit.
+3X points on dining at restaurants & 1 point per $1 spent on all other purchases. $0 foreign transaction fees.
 You can further maximize your points by booking travel on the Chase Ultimate Rewards website.
 There, you get 50% more value on your points, along with no blackout dates or travel restrictions, and your points spend like cash.
 If you belong to a major airline or hotel loyalty program, you can do 1:1 transfers into miles or points, which can be used for things like airline seat or hotel room upgrades, or just boost your account totals.

 Compare it with the Citi® / AAdvantage® Executive World Elite™ Mastercard®

 The Citi® / AAdvantage® Executive World Elite™ Mastercard® charges the same $450 annual fee as the Chase Sapphire Reserve®.
 But this card is targeted more toward those who belong to American Airlines’ AAdvantage® loyalty program.
-And you have to spend $1,000 more than the Chase Sapphire Reserve® to get the same 50,000 American Airlines AAdvantage® bonus miles after spending $5,000 in purchases within the first 3 months of account opening*.
+Earn 50,000 American Airlines AAdvantage® bonus miles after spending $5,000 in purchases within the first 3 months of account opening.